Toshiyana/messageTodo/README.md

 </pre>

 ## Technologies
+[GUI Architecture]
+MVC

+[Languages]
+- Swift
 - UIKit

-- RealmSwift
-- SwipeCellKit
-- CropViewController
-- Google-Mobile-Ads-SDK
-- FirebaseAnalytics
-- SwiftLint
-- GUI Architecture: MVC
+[DataBase]
+- RealmSwift: Save Items Data and Messages Data.
+- UserDefaults: Save a theme color and a message arrangement.

+[Libraries]
+- RealmSwift: Use as database.
+- SwipeCellKit: Use for deleting a cell.
+- CropViewController: Use for cropping a image after chosing it from album or camera.
+- Google-Mobile-Ads-SDK: Use for admob.
+- FirebaseAnalytics: Use for analytics.
+- SwiftLint: Use for formatting codes.

 ## Screenshots